kgwinnup/st/README.md

-# stat
+# st

-`stat` is a small cli tool for calculating simple statistics from a vector.
+`st` is a small cli tool for calculating simple statistics from a vector.
 Additionall, the tool contains two ascii graph options to output a line and a histogram plots (thanks to https://github.com/orhanbalci/rasciigraph).

 ```
-stat --help
+st --help
-stat 0.1.0
+st 0.1.0
 quick stat information

 USAGE:
-    stat [FLAGS] [OPTIONS] [input]
+    st [FLAGS] [OPTIONS] [input]

 FLAGS:
         --help           Prints help information